btc-script-explorer/scantool/README.md

-# Bitcoin Script Analytics Project
+# Script Analytics Tool

 [![AGPL licensed](https://img.shields.io/badge/license-AGPL-blue.svg)](https://github.com/btc-script-explorer/explorer/blob/master/LICENSE)

-## What It Is

-- a research and learning utility that provides data that other APIs and user interfaces do not
+The Script Analytics Tool is a web-based block explorer and REST API.
+It can be used as a research tool and/or a learning utility that provides data that other APIs and user interfaces do not.
-- intended to be used in a private network, but doesn't necessarily have to be
+It is intended to be used in a private network, although it doesn't necessarily have to be.
+It is not intended to be a wallet application.

-## What It Is Not

-- a wallet application

 ## How It Is Different Than Other REST APIs And Block Explorers